At the start of 2020, it was business as usual in manufacturing.

 We need to provide optimism to our teams when everyone is fearful.

-We need to become the calm, certain voice in the midst of all the uncertainty.
+Finally, we need to become the calm, certain voice in the midst of all the uncertainty.

 In a crisis, our tendency is often to “batten down the hatches” (as they say in the navy) and just hide until it all “blows over.”